Basel Committee on Banking Supervision(BCBS)

 The Bank of Korea's Activities

-The Bank of Korea joined the BCBS in March 2009 when it was expanding its members from 13 nations to 27.
+The Bank of Korea joined the BCBS in March 2009 when it was expanding its members from 13 nations to 28.
 The start of the Bank’s membership coincided with the nascent discussion of a new set of bank regulation standards, the ‘Basel III’ in order to overcome the global financial crisis and prevent another one from occurring.
-Therefore, the Bank actively participated not only in the GHOS Meeting and the BCBS Meeting but also in working groups such as the PDG, the SIG and the MPG contributing considerably to the success of each group.
-In October 2010, the Bank hosted the BCBS Meeting with the Financial Supervisory Service (FSS).
+Therefore, the Bank actively participated not only in the GHOS Meeting and the BCBS Meeting but also in working groups such as the RVG, the SCG, the PSG and the BCG contributing considerably to the success of each group.
+In October 2024, the Bank hosted the PSG Meeting.
 Moreover, the Bank has hosted numerous working group meetings.

 List of Member Institutions